AlwaysFocus/epicor-to-codespace/README.md

 1. A GitHub organization or personal account
 2. Your epicor environment accessible via URL
+3. Install BootStrapBill library in your environment (2023.2 or later unless you want to pull the code from the file and paste it in an older version which would also work)
-3. GitHub Personal Access Token (PAT) with appropriate permissions
+4. GitHub Personal Access Token (PAT) with appropriate permissions
-4. GitHub repository to host this workflow
+5. GitHub repository to host this workflow

 ## Setup Instructions